lilive/Freeplane-Jumper/README.md

-# QuickSearch for Freeplane
+# Jumper - The jumping filter for Freeplane

-This script for Freeplane provide a search box that filter the nodes as the user type the search terms.
+This script for Freeplane provide a search box that filter the nodes on-the-fly as the user type the search terms, and allow to jump to one of the results.

 The goal is to provide a quick way to search for nodes, fully keyboard driven.